ovh/cds/docs/content/docs/integrations/artifact-manager.md

 Select the artifactory integration and fill the parameter:

-* build.info.path: prefix used by CDS action Push Build Info to name your build info (see below for more detailed informations).
+* `build.info.path`: prefix used by CDS action Push Build Info to name your build info (see below for more detailed informations).
 For example it can be the name of your team.

 ## Integration actions